 The round buildings with the cowls on top are called oast houses which were used for drying the hops.
 At one time, Kent had over thirty thousand acres devoted to the growing of hops to make beer.
 Hops are still grown in Kent, but I believe these days the picking of them is fully mechanised.

 Back to Folkestone, and this card was entitled 'The Bombing of the Speed Boat' which was put on for entertainment during the summer.
 Apparently it was the job of the pilot to drop 1/2 lb bags of flour onto the speedboat, but he seldom managed a direct hit due to the manoeuvrability of the boat.
+Do they still do it today?
+I doubt it, they are more concerned about what gets dumped into the sea these days.

 This was a steamroller accident which took place in Sandgate Road on March 4th 1911.
 I don't think anyone was hurt, but the steamroller didn't feel too well afterwards!